-Women I have Loved • Christopher Biggins Saturday 12 October, 7:30pm Main House, The Maltings • £20

-Join us for a no-holds-barred evening with the multi-talented actor, humourist, writer and national treasure, Christopher Biggins as he brings his own inimitable sense of humour and warmth to the subject of the women he has loved, including his mother, Liza Minnelli, Joan Collins, Angela Lansbury, Cilla Black, Chita Rivera, Hillary Clinton, Maggie Thatcher and many more.
+Women I have Loved • Christopher Biggins Saturday 12 October, 7:30pm The Maltings, Main House • £20 Join us for a no-holds-barred evening with the multi-talented actor, humourist, writer and national treasure, Christopher Biggins as he brings his own inimitable sense of humour and warmth to the subject of the women he has loved, including his mother, Liza Minnelli, Joan Collins, Angela Lansbury, Cilla Black, Chita Rivera, Hillary Clinton, Maggie Thatcher and many more.
 He will tell all!

-Free Loaves on Fridays

-HO ACTUALLY GET IT

-LEMN SISSAY, KIRSTY CAPES.

-SALLY BAYLEY and many more Free Loaves on Fridays: The Care System As Told By People Who Actually Get It Rebekah Pierre, Nicola Lewis & Sam Upton Sunday 13 October, 9:30-11am Travers Studio, The Maltings • £9 Edited by Rebekah Pierre, Free Loaves on Fridays is an anthology of stories, poems, reflections and letters by more than 100 careexperienced people, which aims to challenge worn-out stereotypes.
+Free Loaves on Fridays: The Care System As Told By People Who Actually Get It Rebekah Pierre, Nicola Lewis & Sam Upton Sunday 13 October, 9:30-11am The Maltings, Henry Travers Studio • £9 Edited by Rebekah Pierre, Free Loaves on Fridays is an anthology of stories, poems, reflections and letters by more than 100 care-experienced people, which aims to challenge worn-out stereotypes.
 This event will be a discussion with three of the contributors, hosted by Helen Sutherland and is supported by TACT Connect.
 Rebekah Pierre is a care-experienced author, journalist and social worker - she has written extensively about the care system, featuring in publications such as The Guardian, on BBC Radio 4, in academic journals and books.
 Nicola Lewis is a community leader who supports young people and adults across the UK.
 Nicola is passionate about empowering others and opening up an honest dialogue about the diverse experiences of life in and beyond care.
 Sam Upton is an activist and consultant from Glasgow.
 Her work focuses on amplifying the care-experienced community.
 66 Please do read Free Loaves on Fridays, it's an emotional journey that will make you cry and laugh.
-But most of all understand the reality of our care system and why it absolutely must change" Emma Lewell-Buck, MP for South Shields and former social worker BOOK YOUR TICKETS: berwicklitfest.eventbrite.co.uk The Path of Peace • Anthony Seldon Sunday 13 October, 10-11am Guildhall • £9 Without a permanent home, a wife or a job, and with no clear sense of where his life was going, Anthony Seldon set out on a 35-day pilgrimage from the French-Swiss border to the English Channel.
+But most of all understand the reality of our care system and why it absolutely must change" Emma Lewell-Buck, MP for South Shields and former social worker

+BOOK YOUR TICKETS: berwickliteraryfestival.com The Path of Peace • Anthony Seldon Sunday 13 October, 10-11am Guildhall • £9 Without a permanent home, a wife or a job, and with no clear sense of where his life was going, Anthony Seldon set out on a 35-day pilgrimage from the French-Swiss border to the English Channel.
 The route of his journey was inspired by a young British soldier of the First World War, Alexander Douglas Gillespie, who dreamed of creating a 'Via Sacra' to honour the fallen.
 Touching on grief, loss and the legacy of war, The Path of Peace is the extraordinary story of Anthony's epic walk.
 Anthony is author or editor of over forty books on contemporary history, politics and education.
 To mark the 110th anniversary of the outbreak of the First Word War 66 an inspiration to younger generations" Sebastian Faulks

-Broken Threads: My Family From Empire to Independence • Mishal Husain Sunday 13 October, 12-1pm Main House, The Maltings • £20

-Mishal Husain always knew that the lives of her four grandparents changed forever in 1947, as the new nation states of India and Pakistan were born.
-But what she had was a partial story, a patchwork of memories and anecdotes: hurried departures, lucky escapes from violence and homes never seen again.
+Broken Threads: My Family From Empire to Independence • Mishal Husain Sunday 13 October, 12 noon The Maltings, Main House • £20 Mishal Husain always knew that the lives of her four grandparents changed forever in 1947, as the new nation states of India and Pakistan were born.
+But what she had was a partial story.
+Decades later Mishal traced how those four lives were shaped by the Raj, a world war, independence and partition.

 Mishal is a broadcaster, journalist and interviewer whose work has taken her from elections and royal events to refugee camps and filming documentaries.
 She presents BBC Radio 4's Today Programme and Today Debates, as well as the TV news on BBC1.